US House Votes to Suspend Debt Ceiling and Avoid Default

 Hardline Republicans had wanted deeper spending cuts and more stringent reforms.

-"At best, we have a two-year spending freeze that's full of loopholes and gimmicks," said Representative Chip Roy, a prominent member of the hardline House Freedom Caucus.
+"At best, we have a two-year spending freeze that's full of loopholes and gimmicks," said Rep. Chip Roy, R-Texas, a prominent member of the hardline House Freedom Caucus.

 Progressive Democrats – who along with Biden had resisted negotiating over the debt ceiling – oppose the bill for a few reasons, including new work requirements from some federal anti-poverty programs.

 "Republicans are forcing us to decide which vulnerable Americans get to eat or they'll throw us into default.
-It's just plain wrong," said Democratic Representative Jim McGovern on Wednesday.
+It's just plain wrong," said Democrat Representative Jim McGovern on Wednesday.

 Late on Tuesday, the non-partisan Congressional Budget Office said the legislation would result in $1.5 trillion in savings over a decade.
 That is below the $4.8 trillion in savings that Republicans aimed for in a bill they passed through the House in April, and also below the $3 trillion in deficit that Biden's proposed budget would have reduced over that time through new taxes.